ybezsonov/kro/examples/aws/ack-controller/README.md

    - Deploy the controller
    - Create an instance of the controller

-3. Install all the Resource Group CRDs:
+3. Install all the Resource Graph Definition CRDs:
    ```
    kubectl apply -f crds/
    ```